brianadams2337/containerstore-demo/.changeset/cool-bulldogs-tie.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Subscription] Introduced `itemGroup` to differentiate between standard and subscription product variants within the basket.
-This allows for the simultaneous inclusion of both variants for the same product.
+[Subscription] Introduced the `itemGroup` property to distinguish between standard and subscription product variants within the basket.
+This allows customers to add both variants of the same product to their basket simultaneously.